 After learning about weather and collecting data on today’s weather patterns, students will create a forecast for the next day.
 We’ll explore differences between weather and climate, learn how Earth’s climate has and is changing, discuss factors that play into this change and consider the effects of our actions.
 Partners well with Crazy About Climate.
-Please note: ALNC’s Science on a Sphere will be unavailable from November 1 – May 1, 2019.
-We will continue to offer this program during that time, but will substitute alternate activities in place of Science on a Sphere.

 Students will hike the Nature Center grounds to learn about the ecological importance of snow cover and discover how ice thickness can affect ecological populations.
 We’ll also look for signs of the animals that are still around during the cold months and they survive Wisconsin winters.
 Partners well with Snowshoe Science.